Tamotsu Shibutani

 Tamotsu Shibutani (15 October 1920 – 8 August 2004) was a Japanese American sociologist working on the tradition of symbolic interactionism.

 Biography

-Born in 1920, Shibutani majored in sociology and philosophy at the University of California at Berkeley.
+Shibutani was born in Stockton, California and majored in sociology and philosophy at the University of California at Berkeley.
 He was sent with his family to the Tule Lake internment camp in 1942 during World War II, following the signing of Executive Order 9066.

 After the war, Shibutani obtained his doctorate at University of Chicago, completing his degree in 1948.
 He taught there for a few years and then moved to the University of California at Berkeley.
 While at Chicago and Berkeley, he published two influential books: Improvised News: A Sociological Study of Rumor (1966) and The Derelicts of Company K: A Sociological Study of Demoralization (1978).
-He later was a professor in the Department of Sociology at the University of California, Santa Barbara.
+He later became a professor in the Department of Sociology at the University of California, Santa Barbara.

 In 2004, Shibutani died at the age of 83 in Santa Barbara, California.